yogithesymbian/laravel-shipment-management-system/readme.md

 Laraspace is an Admin starter template for Laravel 5.6 PHP Framework which includes all the necessary boilerplate for your next web application.

+## Installation

+1. Run `composer create-project --prefer-dist laraspace/laraspace-vue`
+2. Using your preferred terminal , go to the laraspace folder and run the following command to set a random secure Application Key `php artisan key:generate`
+3. Open `.env` file in your favorite text editor and set the database credentials.
+4. Open `database/seeds/UsersTableSeeder.php` and change the admin's email & password to your preference.
+5. `php artisan migrate --seed` run this command to migrate & seed the database. ( Make sure that you're inside the app's root directory )
+6. Install NPM globally if you haven't installed that already , for more information please refer this [Link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+7. After installing NPM globally , run `npm install` inside your webroot , it will download all the required dependencies.
+8. Run `npm run dev` for compiling sass and js files.
+9. Laraspace makes use of `Laravel Mix` for compiling sass files and js files (webpack).
+10. You are ready to launch!

 ### Features

 - Multiple Layouts
 - Responsive layout
 - Pace Loader